-I have been working here for 4 years now, helping residents to fulfill their ambitions for the Marsh and Micklefield communities.
-This is my second home, and I would love to hear from you if you want to get involved in doing stuff in the area.
+I have been working here for 5 years now, helping residents to fulfill their ambitions for the Marsh and Micklefield communities.
+This is my second home, and I would love to hear from you if you want to get involved in doing things locally.

 I believe in people power, and am also a nature-lover.
 When I am not at work I spend as much time as I can outside.
-I also love to read and make things and have a secret arts practice in a shed in my garden.
+I also love to read and make things and draw.

-I live just the other side of the Chilterns with husband Tom, two teenage daughters, and a very scruffy dog called Romeo.
+I live just the other side of the Chilterns with husband Tom, two teenage daughters and a very scruffy dog.

 Growing up in the countryside (briefly in the Cambridgeshire Fens then the slightly more hilly area of the Herefordshire / Worcestershire border) I’ve always had a love for nature and the outdoors, especially the links between people and place and the arts and the environment.
 Having the Malvern Hills on one side of the village and the small orchards, fields and lanes of east Herefordshire on the other clearly made an impression.
 Another favourite part of the world that I’m very lucky to spend time in is rural Jutland, in Denmark.

 After finishing my MPhil I lived and worked in Staffordshire and Cheshire – a good few years on my narrowboat (now no longer with me).
 I then moved to Wycombe – it was only supposed to be for a couple of years but have now been here for over twenty.

 After a long spell working in bookselling I took the life-changing decision to abruptly leave my job and stepped off the cliff – luckily there were good people at the bottom to catch me!